 3. Push Tongue Back Into Mouth With Fingers

-This step is master key of successfully whistling with your fingers and also the trickiest to get right.
+This step is the master key of successfully whistling with your fingers and also the trickiest to get right.
 It was for me at least.

 Some people say you just need to push your tongue back in your mouth with your fingers.
 That advice was a bit too vague for me.